 JHD Short Story Series is a series of fictional short stories from the perspective of someone with JHD.
 These works do not represent the experience of any one individual, nor do they aim to encompass the entirety of an illness experience such as JHD.
 Rather, these stories strive to capture and explore themes presented across different JHD and HD experiences through a collection of punctuated narratives.
 Hopefully, engaging with JHD through storytelling will allow readers to better empathize with, and understand the nature of, the experience of this illness.

-Maladies of My Mind is a fictional account of a female surgeon in a top teaching hospital in Thailand; and how she struggles to come to terms with the possibility of carrying the gene for an incurable neurodegenerative disease in a country where mental illness is a stigma.
-This story does not reflect the experience of any one individual, nor does it cover the entirety of a mental illness experience in Thailand.
-However, it hopes to explore themes of social stigma in a country where mental illness is not often talked about.
-Hopefully, Maladies of My Mind, told from a perspective of someone affected by a mental disorder, will help readers to understand mental illness and empathize with those affected by it.
+Maladies of My Mind is a five chapters fictional account of a surgeon in Thailand and how she struggles to come to terms with the possibility of carrying the gene for an incurable neurodegenerative disease in a country where mental illness is a stigma.
+This story is inspired by interviews of Thai individuals affected by different mental illnesses, but it does not cover the entirety of a Huntington’s disease experience in Thailand.
+However, it aims to explore themes of social stigma in a country where mental illness is not often talked about.

 HOPES is excited to present a new non-fictional story section on the website!
 This section is meant to be an open space in which individuals affected by Huntington’s disease (patients, caregivers, and friends) can share their experiences with HD in the form of anonymous text excerpts.
 We believe the sharing of narrative can have healing qualities and promote connectivity within the greater HD community.